ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/pro-search/tags.md

 #### form_attribute

 Specifies any html attribute you want the form to have.
-For example: form_id="search" will add id="search" to the
+For example: form_id="search" will add id="search", or form_class="searchform" will add class="searchform" to the tag.

+    {exp:pro_search:form form_id="search" form_class="searchform"}

+#### query

-tag. query Use this parameter to pass through a previously executed encoded search query.
+Use this parameter to pass through a previously executed encoded search query.
 Not needed when not encoding queries.

-    {exp:pro_search:form form_id="search"}
+    {exp:pro_search:form query="{segment_3}"}

 #### required